-- a.
-Diesel PM Standard and Hours of Operation Limitations - I. General Requirements: - i.
-No owner or operator shall operate an\in-use stationary emergency standby diesel-fueled CI engine (>50 bhp) that emits diesel PM at a rate greater than 0.40 g/bhp-hr more than 20 hours per year for maintenance and testing purposes.
-This subsection does not limit engine operation for emergency use and for emission testing to show compliance with (e)(2)(B)3. - ii.
-No owner or operator shall operate an\in-use stationary emergency standby diesel-fueled CI engine (>50 bhp) that emits diesel PM at a rate less than or equal to 0.40 g/bhp-hr more than 30 hours per year for maintenance and testing purposes, except as provided in (e)(2)(B)3.a.II.
-This subsection does not limit engine operation for emergency use and for emission testing to show compliance with (e)(2)(B)3. - II.
-The District may allow in-use stationary emergency standby diesel-fueled CI engines (> 50 bhp) to operate more than 30 hours per year for maintenance and testing purposes on a site-specific basis, provided the following limits are met: - i.
-Up to 50 annual hours of operation are allowed for maintenance and testing purposes if the diesel PM emission rate is less than or equal to 0.15 g/bhp-hr. - ii.
-Up to 100 annual hours of operation are allowed for maintenance and testing purposes if the diesel PM emission rate is less than or equal to 0.01 g/bhp-hr.
+ia.
+No owner or operator shall operate an in-use stationary emergency standby diesel-fueled CI engine (>50 bhp) that emits diesel PM at a rate greater than 0.40 g/bhp-hr more than 20 hours per year for maintenance and testing purposes.
+The District may approve up to 20 additional hours per year for the maintenance and testing of such in-use emergency standby diesel-fueled CI engines operated at health facilities.
+This subsection does not limit engine operation for emergency use and for emission testing to show compliance with (e)(2)(B)3 93115.6(b)(3).

-b.
-Additional Standards:
+- iib.
+No owner or operator shall operate an in-use stationary emergency standby diesel-fueled CI engine (>50 bhp) that emits diesel PM at a rate less than or equal to 0.40 g/bhp-hr more than 30 hours per year for maintenance and testing purposes, except as provided in (e)(2)(B)3.a.II 93115.6(b)(3)(A)2.
+This subsection does not limit engine operation for emergency use and for emission testing to show compliance with (e)(2)(B)393115.6(b)(3). - #2.
+The District may allow in-use stationary emergency standby diesel-fueled CI engines (> 50 bhp) to operate more than 30 hours per year for maintenance and testing purposes on a site-specific basis, provided the following limits are met: - ia.
+Up to 40 annual hours of operation are allowed for maintenance and testing purposes at a health facility if the diesel PM emission rate is greater than 0.15 g/bhp-hr but less than or equal to 0.40 g/bhp-hr. - iib.
+Up to 50 annual hours of operation are allowed for maintenance and testing purposes if the diesel PM emission rate is greater than 0.01 g/bhp-hr but less than or equal to 0.15 g/bhp-hr. - iiic.
+Up to 100 annual hours of operation are allowed for maintenance and testing purposes if the diesel PM emission rate is less than or equal to 0.01 g/bhp-hr. - b.(B) Additional Standards: Additional Standards:

-Owners or operators that choose to meet the diesel PM standards defined in subsection (e)(2)(B)3.a. with emission control strategies that are not verified through the Verification Procedure shall either:
+Owners or operators that choose to meet the diesel PM standards defined in subsection (e)(2)(B)3.a.93115.6(b)(3)(A) with emission control strategies that are not verified through the Verification Procedure shall either:

-I. Meet the applicable HC, NOx, NMHC+NOx, and CO standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-Ignition Engine Standards (title 13, CCR, section 2423).
-If no standards have been established for an off-road engine of the same model year and maximum rated power as the in-use stationary emergency standby diesel-fueled CI engine, then the in-use stationary emergency standby diesel-fueled CI engine shall meet the Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power, irrespective of the in-use stationary emergency standby diesel-fueled CI engine's model year;
+- 41. Meet the applicable HC, NOx, NMHC+NOx, and CO standards for off-road engines of the same model year and maximum rated power as specified in the Off-Road Compression-ilgnition Engine Standards (title 13, CCR, section 2423).
+If no standards have been established for an off-road engine of the same model year and maximum rated power as the in-use stationary emergency standby diesel-fueled CI engine, then the in-use stationary emergency standby diesel-fueled CI engine shall meet the Tier 1 standards in title 13, CCR, section 2423 for an off-road engine of the same maximum rated power, irrespective of the in-use stationary emergency standby diesel-fueled CI engine's model year; Or - #2.
+Not increase CO emission rates by more than 10% above baseline; and e.(C) The District: